Estimated Reading Time: 10 Minutes

 You should find that this muscle soreness begins to become less frequent after 7-10 days.

-It could be argued that you'll be through the worst of the storm quicker too if you were to ramp up the higher-intensity workouts more quickly, but it's important to take an honest appraisal, or get a personal trainers analysis of your current condition to establish whether you are in a good place to weather such a storm.
+It could be argued that you’ll be through the worst of the storm quicker too if you were to ramp up the higher-intensity workouts more quickly, but it’s important to take an honest appraisal or get a personal trainer’s opinion of your current condition to establish whether you are in a good place to weather such a storm.
+Indeed, an experienced personal trainer would be able to create a custom exercise program for you, so that you could be sure everything was well-calibrated.

-In particular, if stress or sleep deprivation were factors, then my advice would be not to come back with full intensity, because fatigue and overtraining are real things, so it could be a false economy.
+In particular, if stress or sleep deprivation were factors, then my advice would be not to come back with full intensity.
+Fatigue and overtraining are real things, so it could be a false economy.
 I wrote some notes on how to spot signs of overtraining for Athletics Weekly which you can read here.

-Exercise drives change in the body - if you tax your cardiovascular system you get fitter, if you lift heavy things you get stronger and build muscle - but these aren’t treats for the body, these are stressors.
+Exercise drives change in the body.
+If you tax your cardiovascular system you get fitter, if you lift heavy weights you get stronger and build muscle – but these aren’t treats for the body, these are stressors.

-Exercise is a hormetic stressor, which is something that causes temporary stress in order to force a positive adaptation in the body.
-There are numerous other examples of hormetic stressors, including (but not limited to) heat exposure, cold exposure and fasting.
+Exercise is a form of whats known as a hormetic stressor, which is something that causes temporary stress in order to force a positive adaptation in the body.
+There are numerous other examples of hormetic stressors we could use as part of a health and fitness regime, including (but not limited to) heat exposure, cold exposure and fasting.

-Despite the benefits of these hormetic stressors, if you put your body through too much stress, which includes too much or too vigorous exercise and aren’t able to fully recover from it, you will get fatigued, and possibly even lower your immunity, on a long enough time line you will face over-training.
+Despite the benefits of these hormetic stressors, if you put your body through too much stress, which includes too much or too vigorous exercise and aren’t able to fully recover from it, you will get fatigued, and possibly even lower your immunity, on a long enough timeline you will face over-training and it will temporarily force you out of regular exercise and that’s the exact opposite of what we’re looking to achieve.

 My advice to avoid this would be to come back to exercise somewhere between 50-60% of what you used to do or think you’re capable of.

-For example, if you’re used to doing 4 sets bench press at 60kg, come back with 2 sets at 30kg, if you’re used to running a 10k at a good pace, jog a 5k in at half the speed.
+For example, if you’re used to doing 4 sets of bench presses at 60kg, come back with 2 sets at 30kg, if you’re used to running a 10k at a good pace, jog a 5k in at half the speed.

-This keeps things from getting too complicated and its an excellent rule of thumb to follow.
-Do this for a few weeks and then slowly build up to where you were previously.
+This keeps things from getting too complicated and it’s an excellent rule of thumb to follow.
+Do this for 2-3 weeks and then slowly build up to where you were previously and beyond.

-This allows your body to adjust and appropriately to the new stimulus and it won’t be long before you’re conditioned again and able to consider more challenging training loads.
+This allows your body to adjust appropriately to the new stimulus.
+It won’t be long before you’re conditioned again and able to consider progressively more challenging training loads.

 As mentioned above, recovery is an important part of any training regime.
-Build in active rest days on a 1:1 ratio with your actual workout days.
+Initially, it’s a great idea to build in active rest days on a 1:1 ratio with your actual workout days.
+So for every day you have a full-on workout, you have a day off afterwards.

-An active rest day can actually facilitate muscle recovery and would typically involve pleasure or hobby pursuits like walking, cycling, yoga even light sports.
+An active rest day can actually facilitate muscle recovery and would typically involve pleasure or hobby pursuits like walking, cycling, yoga or light sports like a friendly game of tennis.

-The idea is that our bodies are built and intended to move, so you don’t want to go into an idle state just because it's not a structured workout day.
+The idea is that our bodies are built and intended to move, so you don’t want to go into an idle state just because it’s not a structured workout day, that’s a little too rigid.

 To achieve a holistic approach to wellness it's a good idea to maintain a distinct balance between training and activity.

 The nuance is that workouts should have an intention behind them.
-For example, you do 'Exercise A' to force an adaptation to see 'Benefit B' - the stressor forces the change and needs to be recovered from, whereas activity is low impact, low demand movement or fun and offers no barrier to recovery so you can do as much of it as you want to.
+For example, you do ‘Exercise A‘ to force an adaptation to see ‘Benefit B‘ – the stressor forces the change and needs to be recovered from, whereas activity is low impact, low demand movement or fun and offers no significant barrier to recovery, which means you can do as much of it as you want to.

-It would be remiss of me not to address the silver lining and point out the opportunity a long layoff represents, which is that in the de-conditioned state, you are primed for adaptation.
+It would be remiss of me not to address the silver lining and point out the opportunity a long layoff represents, which is that in a temporarily de-conditioned state, you are primed for adaptation.

-Your body gets used to what it's exposed to, and this is actually why a lot of people get frustrated with their lack of progress with workouts.
+Your body gets used to what it’s exposed to, and this is actually why a lot of people get frustrated with their lack of progress with workouts, they simply don’t vary them enough to give the body any reason to adapt.

-We have evolved to be survival machines, which means the body doesn’t waste energy so you have to keep exposing it to progressive, but controlled strain which is what we call the process of over-reaching, rather than overtraining.
+We have evolved to be survival machines, which means the body doesn’t waste energy unnecessarily.
+So you have to keep exposing it to progressive, but controlled strain, known in fitness as progressive overload.
+We call this process over-reaching, and it’s a tightrope to walk in order to avoid it becoming overtraining.

-This way we force adaptation.
-As above, the body is basically saying to itself "Well if you’re going to keep doing this really hard stuff, we’re going to have to get bigger, stronger, fitter in order to comfortably handle the load".
+This way we continually deliver enough stimulus to force adaptation.
+As above, the body is basically saying to itself “Well if you’re going to keep doing this really hard stuff, we’re going to have to get bigger, stronger, fitter in order to comfortably handle the load or it might eventually pose an existential threat”

 So coming off of a layoff, you’re going to be in a perfect position to see fast progress, it’s not uncommon to see positive recomposition at times like these, but you need to balance that relationship between overreaching and overtraining, which is where enlisting the input of a coach can help.